nichess-game/website/README.md

 Looks very bad on mobile, will fix soonish.

-For more information about the game(rules, piece stats, ideas, ...), visit: https://nichess-game.github.io
+For more information about the game, visit: https://nichess-game.github.io

 ## Run locally

-If you'd like to run this locally, run:
+If you'd like to run this locally, compile [the game](https://github.com/nichess-game/game/tree/master/typescript) and copy the generated .js files to server/Game and frontend/src/Game

+Then run:

 ```
 npm install